naturalshine/soother-site/content/concept/index.md

 "For I indeed once saw with my own eyes the Sibyl at Cumae hanging in her jar, and when the boys asked her: 'Sibyl, what do you want?', she answered: 'I want to die'."

 This the epigraph of ["The Wasteland"](https://poets.org/poem/waste-land).
-Incidentally, the Sibyl's wish is the same as that of the monster after exacting his revenge in [*Frankenstein*](/voice/001-speech-dataset).
+Incidentally, the Sibyl's wish is the same as that of the monster, once it has exacted its revenge on poor [M. Frankenstein](/voice/001-speech-dataset).
+It hitches an ice floe to the north pole, where it plans to build itself a funeral pyre.
+With what wood, I do not know.